Peste Noire

 Links:

-Black metal was not born as a genre that easily allow musicians to come up with original variations.
+Black metal was not born as a genre that easily allows musicians to come up with original variations.
 France was the one place where bands were capable of adding ever new ideas to the paradigm.
-Peste Noire's originality on K.P.N./ La Sanie Des Siecles - Panegyrique De La Degenerescence (2006) lay in the ability to mix blastbeats with all sorts of alternative scaffoldings.
+Peste Noire's originality on K.P.N./ La Sanie Des Siecles - Panegyrique De La Degenerescence (2006), that collects material from the original demos re-recorded by vocalist/guitarist La Sale Famine de Valfunde ("the filthy famine of valfunde") with a rhythm section, lay in the ability to mix blastbeats with all sorts of alternative scaffoldings.
 After the brief overture of Nous Sommes Fanes, a waltzing Kurt Weill-ian skit, the album delves into Le Mort Joyeux, mixing blast-beats and "slapping" country rhythm while the vocalist screams out of his head instead of growling like tradition demands.
 Suddenly the guitar intones a majestic melody and then launches into a frantic gallop, thus bestowing an epic quality to the macabre vocals.
 But Laus Tibi Domine, instead, is a moribund litany in which the guitar simulates a funeral fanfare.
-The guitar riff of Spleen could be in a song of melodic hard-rock, and the vocalist's scream gets as "poppy" as it can.
+The guitar riff of Spleen could be in a song of melodic hard-rock, and the Famine's shrieking gets as "poppy" as it can.

 The twelve-minute Phalenes Et Pestilence - Salvatrice Averse begins with an acoustic guitar solo reminiscent of Renaissance music before venturing into a rhythmic journey of sorts: a madcap trotting rhythm mutates into a solemn rhythm that then morphs into childish banging.
 The music is clearly serving a cinematic purpose, and continues to alternate between different moods.
 After a melancholy pause, it is again a simple melody by the acoustic guitar that starts the final crescendo.
 The rhythm picks up again, ending in a wild hoedown.